alexseysua/AI-Person-Detector-with-YOLO-verification-Version-2/README.md

 ```

 # 7) Open Source Alternatives.
+My system was designed to be an addon to an existing DVR/NVR which seemed far easier than re-inventing this wheel, although it works fine with just IP or "net cams".
+Most consumer priced DVR/NVR have really poor user interfaces, so my AI detection gives a much more efficient way to find regions of interest in the recordings using the timestamps built into the filenames than the typically lame timeline "scrubbing" of most consumer DVR/NVR.
+I installed my first DVR in 2014 and in these 10 years I've gone back and actually looked at recorded video maybe half a dozen times since, but the 24/7 recordings can be "nice to have" if something really bad happens.

 ## Frigate
 If you want more tradational NVR/DVR type features along with AI person detection I'd suggest looking at Frigate:
 https://docs.frigate.video/